Lab-of-Adaptive-Immunity/mouse-cd8-scRNAseq/Readme.md

 Link to data: [GEO208795](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE208795)

 License: MIT.
 See LICENCE.md file in directory which applies to all files.
-Just be aware that all socripts and data are provided without any warranty and the autors take no responsibility and/or liability for any claims.
+Just be aware that all scripts and data are provided without any warranty and the autors take no responsibility and/or liability for any claims.

 ---